Dane Key

-Dane Key (born July 1, 2003) is an American college football wide receiver for the Nebraska Cornhuskers.
-He previously played for the Kentucky Wildcats.
+Dane Key (born July 1, 2003) is an American professional football wide receiver for the Denver Broncos of the National Football League (NFL).
+He played college football for the Kentucky Wildcats and Nebraska Cornhuskers.
+Key was signed by the Broncos as an undrafted free agent in 2026.

 Early life

 Key grew up in Lexington, Kentucky and attended Frederick Douglass High School.
 As a senior, he caught 53 passes for 959 yards and nine touchdowns and won the Paul Hornung Award as the best high school football player in Kentucky.
 Key committed to play college football at Kentucky over offers from Michigan, Oregon, South Carolina, and Western Kentucky.

 College career

 Kentucky

 Key joined the Kentucky Wildcats as an early enrollee.
 He entered his freshman season as a starter at wide receiver.
 Key finished the season with 37 receptions for 519 yards and six touchdowns.
+In his sophomore season he was a dominant force outside finishing with 42 receptions for 636 yards and 6 touchdowns.
+The following year in 2023 Key ended the season with 47 receptions for 715 yards but just 2 touchdowns.

 On December 4, 2024, Key announced that he would enter the transfer portal.

 Nebraska

 On December 24, 2024, Key announced that he would transfer to Nebraska.
+Key then finished the regular season with 35 receptions for 424 yards and 5 touchdowns.

+Professional career

+After going unselected in the 2026 NFL draft, Key signed with the Denver Broncos as an undrafted free agent, joining his brother Devon.

+On August 30, 2026, Key was waived by the Broncos.
+He re-signed to the practice squad the next day.